 Punch a hole in the top of the feeder and thread a string through.
 Tie at the top and secure.

-- Let your preschooler decorate as she wishes.
-Construction paper is fine, but know that it will likely get ruined in inclement weather.
+- Let your child decorate as she wishes.
+Construction paper is fine, but it will likely get ruined in inclement weather.
 Instead, try acrylic paint or crayons.

 Once the bird feeder is dry, fill with birdseed and hang.